AshrafIb/MLE-Pipeline/README.md

     +  penalty (the type of regularization - l1 or l2)
 +  Saving the best Model and the best Params

+A RandomParameterSampling randomly selects Parameters from a specified Range.
+It is equivalent to Sklearns RandomizedCV, where an Algorithms is used with a Random set of predefined Parameters.
+This is not as time consuming and exhaustive as a Grid-Sweep, where each combination is tested.

-The RandomParameterSampling did consider a BanditPolicy and thus terminating each run early, which was deviated (by a slack_factor of 0.1) from the best model.
+The RandomParameterSampling did consider a BanditPolicy and thus terminating each run early, which is deviated (by a slack_factor of 0.1) from the best model.
 This saves computational time and thus ressources.

 The best Model has a C-value of 1.7, a Max-Iteration of 89 and a l1-Penalty.